Kacper264/WaveControl/README.md

 # WaveControl
-Code for XIAO ESP32S3 Plus based on PlatformIO.
+Code for XIAO ESP32S3 Plus based on Arduino framework on PlatformIO.